miklevin/MikeLev.in/_posts/2023-05-03-long-tail-seo-is-dead-e-e-a-t-a-walrus.md

 Now if you were in a family of generational-wealth Walruses, what would your priority be?
-You can't take all hammers away from all carpenters or else they couldn't build the nice restraints you need in which to eat oysters.
-You you rig the game by making sure carpenters use hammers that break easily and regularly, so they have to keep buying new ones.
+You can't take all hammers away from all carpenters or else they couldn't build the nice restaurants they need in which to eat oysters in maximum comfort.
+So walruses rig the game by making sure carpenters use hammers that break regularly (planned obsolescence), so they have to keep buying new ones.

+This has the double-whammy setback effect on the carpenter of resetting their skills to apprentice baseline ***and*** putting even more money into the hands of the Walruses.
+Lather, rinse, repeat and you've got an oligarchical-style fortified social order.
 And the source of those hammers?
 You guessed it!
 The Walrus family of generational-wealth Walruses.

 So what to do if your vibe is that of the Carpenter?
-Don't covet the Walrus family.
-They're second-generational losers living on defending the wealth accumulated by their parents, who were probably crooks of some form or another.
+Don't covet the Walrus family, nor their line of fine reputation hammers.
+It's a trap!
+They're second-generational fakers full of imposter syndrome, living on defending the wealth accumulated by their parents, who were probably crooks of some form or another.
 Most kingdoms were built on the backs of slaves and protection rackets.
 The "law" was the King's own men keeping you safe from... well, the king's own men.
 Not too dissimilar to what organized crime does today.

 Over time for lack of anything else more formal or stronger government, these protection racket tribal warlords become kings.
-Serf are given fiefs in exchange for taxes... a share of the harvest... or else.
-Fiefdoms.
-Kingdoms.
+Serfs are given fiefs in exchange for offerings... a share of the harvest... taxes... or else!
+Fiefdoms become kingdoms.
 BAM!
 You've got government.

+Unfortunately, serfs and peasants are the Oysters in the Walrus and Carpenter poem, not much different than sentience to be eaten.
+If you're lucky enough to have acquired the skills of a carpetnter for the first time, be alert for signs that your hammer is being taken away.
+If you let it happen, BAM!
+You're an oyster again, ready to be eaten.

-Serfs and peasants are the Oysters in the Walrus and Carpenter poem.
-And when your hammer is taken away, you're left not much different than an Oyster.
-My E-E-A-T (Experience, Expertise, Authority, Trust) should be teaching folks how to use a hammer that can not be taken away from you.
+My E-E-A-T (Experience, Expertise, Authority, Trust) should be teaching folks how to use a hammer that can not be taken away from you, so you can never be eaten like an oyster.

 ## Categories